udacity/ls12081-Developing-with-Typescript/Exercise2-Convert-to-TypeScript-1/README.md

 ### 1. Review the Project Setup

-* Modify the `index.ts` file using the following starter code.
+* Modify the `index.js` file using the following starter code.
 Note that this code has not yet been converted to TypeScript:

 * There are three JavaScript files in the `src/utilities` folder.
 - **`strings.js`**